"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 He followed her down the riverbank.

-Two bridges spanned the sludgy water.
+Two bridges spanned the Vistula’s sludgy water.
 Even at that early hour, their steel girders boomed thunderously from vehicles speeding overhead.
-It had snowed during the night, then rained, leaving a hard crust.
+It had snowed during the night, then rained, leaving an invisible crust.
 Głodedź.
-Was that the word?
-Snow crusted over by ice.
+Was that the name for the thin ice that coated everything?
 The first word his tutor had taught him in a language short on vowels.
 With his feet crunching through it, Jay asked, “Is this głodedź?”

 “Gołoledź,” the Director replied, by her tone correcting everything: his spelling, his accent, the presumption he could speak a word of Polish.
 “We have gołoledź only in winter.
 Now it is spring.”
 Her voice, rough from smoking, made everything she said sound even more foreign.

 Detective Kulski, standing next to a body on the riverbank, was finishing up with his police team.
-“Bring back the clothes this time,” he instructed them, and stuck out his hand for Jay to shake.
-The detective didn’t let his hand linger like some men, but pumped once and let go.
+He switched to English at Jay’s approach.
+“Remind the hospital not to accidentally burn his clothes this time,” he instructed them.
+The detective took Jay’s hand, pumped once and let go.
 “I’m glad you were in your room.”

-“Me too,” Jay answered, wishing he were still there, in a warm romantic bed instead of bending over a body on the icy riverbank.
+“I am too,” Jay answered, wishing he were still were in a warm hotel bed instead of bending over a body on the icy riverbank.
 He studied the dead man’s face, not really seeing him but only the evidence of him: a slackened chin, blood smeared on his ears, lips blued by cold death.
 He hadn’t shaved for four or five days, maybe a week.
 “Is he the fourth courier?”